dustywhite7/Econ8310/README.md

 UNO’s requirements for Academic Integrity and Behavior All students are required to adhere to the highest standards of academic integrity and behavior and must satisfy the UNO Academic Integrity Policy [http://www.unomaha.edu/student-life/student-conduct-and-community-standards/policies/academic-integrity.php](http://www.unomaha.edu/student-life/student-conduct-and-community-standards/policies/academic-integrity.php)  and Student Code of Conduct [http://www.unomaha.edu/student-life/student-conduct-and-community-standards/policies/code-of-conduct.php](http://www.unomaha.edu/student-life/student-conduct-and-community-standards/policies/code-of-conduct.php).
 It is the student’s responsibility to read, understand and abide by these policies.

 If I find that you have plagiarized, been dishonest in completing your assignments, or cheated an an exam or assignment, then I reserve the right to award you no points on the entire exam, project, or assignment and to report the behavior to the university.
 If this behavior is repeated, I reserve the right to award a failing grade, independent of your score on other assignments.
 Academic integrity is essential to education, and I take it very seriously.

+Using AI models such as ChatGPT to generate or clean or comment code without acknowledging their use is equivalent to plagiarism.
+These are legitimate tools and may be used, as long as you make it clear when and how they were used.
+Just remember, they can't replace a working knowledge of programming.
+If you let them solve all the problems, you have wasted your time.
+If you fail to cite AI coding models when you are using them (I can usually tell when you do), this is the same as cheating and will result in a failing grade.